 Happy Wednesday math peeps!
-This post introduces constructions by showing us how to construct an equilateral triangle by using a compass and a ruler.
-For anyone new to constructions, this is the perfect topic for art aficionados since there is more drawing than there is actual math.
+This post introduces constructions by showing us how to construct an equilateral triangle by using a compass and straightedge (or ruler).
+For anyone new to constructions in geometry, this is the perfect topic for art aficionados since there is more drawing here than there is actual math!

 What is an Equilateral Triangle?

-Equilateral Triangle: A triangle with three equal sides.
-Not an easy one to forget, the equilateral triangle is super easy to construct given the right tools (compass+ ruler).
+Equilateral Triangle: An equilateral triangle is a triangle with three equal sides.
+Not an easy one to forget, the equilateral triangle is super easy to construct given the right tools (compass+ straightedge).
 Take a look below:

 What’s Happening in this GIF?

-1. Using a compass, measure out the distance of line segment .
+1. Using a compass, we measure the distance of line segment .

-2. With the compass on point A, draw an arc that has the same distance as .
+2. With the compass point remaining on point A, we then draw an arc that has the same distance as line segment .

-3. With the compass on point B, draw an arc that has the same distance as .
+3. With the compass now placed on point B, draw an arc that has the same distance as line segment .

 4. Notice where the arcs intersect?
-Using a ruler, connect points A and B to the new point of intersection.
+Using a ruler, connect points A and B to the new intersection point.
 This will create two new equal sides of our triangle!